Updated: 9 September 2025

 - An event requiring help from another person to recover.

-When you must tell DVLA?
+When must you tell DVLA?

 - Group 1 → more than one severe hypo while awake in the last 12 months → must stop driving and notify DVLA.